 TOTAL HARMONIC DISTORTION (THD) is the ratio of the rms total of the first six harmonic components, to the rms value of the input signal.

-ZERO ERROR is the difference between the ideal input voltage (1⁄2 LSB) and the actual input voltage that causes an output code transition from zero to one.
+ZERO SCALE OFFSET ERROR is the difference between the ideal input voltage ($\frac{1}{2}$ LSB) and the actual input voltage that causes a transition from an output code of zero to an output code of one.